Dementia

 Risk factors you can change

-You might be able to control the following risk factors for dementia.
+You might be able to manage the following risk factors for dementia.

-• Diet and exercise.
+• Lifestyle factors.
 Research has found that people at higher risk of dementia who followed a healthy lifestyle lowered their risk of cognitive decline.
-They ate a diet that included fish, fruits, vegetables and oils.
+They ate a diet that included fish, fruits, vegetables and olive oil.
 They also exercised, had cognitive training and participated in social activities.
-While no specific diet is known to reduce dementia risk, research indicates that those who follow a Mediterranean style diet rich in produce, whole grains, nuts and seeds have better cognitive function.
+While no specific diet is known to reduce dementia risk, research indicates that those who follow a Mediterranean style diet have better cognitive function.
+A Mediterranean diet focuses on fruits, vegetables, cereals, olive oil, nuts, and fish.
+The diet includes smaller amounts of dairy and meat.

 • Drinking too much alcohol.
 Drinking large amounts of alcohol has long been known to cause brain changes.
-Several large studies and reviews found that alcohol use disorders were linked to an increased risk of dementia, particularly early-onset dementia.
+Several large studies and reviews have linked alcohol use disorders with an increased risk of dementia, particularly early-onset dementia.

 • Cardiovascular risk factors.
 These include obesity, high blood pressure, high cholesterol and the buildup of fats in the artery walls, known as atherosclerosis.
 Having high levels of low-density lipoprotein (LDL), in particular, is a risk factor for cognitive decline and dementia.
 Diabetes and smoking also are cardiovascular risk factors.
-Having diabetes can increase the risk of dementia, especially if it's poorly controlled.
+Having diabetes can increase the risk of dementia, especially if blood sugar isn't managed well.
 Smoking might increase the risk of developing dementia and blood vessel disease.

 • Hearing loss or vision loss that is not treated.
 Having hearing loss is associated with a higher risk of dementia.
 The worse the hearing loss, the higher the risk.
 Research also suggests that vision loss can raise the risk of dementia, while treating vision loss can lower the risk.